BrightChamps Logo

 When multiplying or dividing both sides by a negative number, we have to flip the inequality sign.

-For example, -2x<8, when we divide both sides by -2, we get x >-4.
+For example, -2x < 8.
+Dividing both sides by -2, we get x > -4.
 As we see, the less-than sign will change into a greater-than sign.

 Rule 4: Place the variable on the left side

-Inequalities are easier to understand when the variable is on the left side.
+It is easier to interpret inequalities when the variable is written on the left side.
 So, instead of writing 5 >x, we can write it as x<5.

 Professor Greenline from BrightChamps